Roasted potatoes in a bowl.

 • Pesto: Stir a tablespoon of basil pesto into the roasted potatoes to make them even more herby.

-How To Make Rosemary Roasted Potatoes
+How To Make Lemon Rosemary Roasted Potatoes

 Preheat the oven to 400 degrees F.